VsrStudio/TeleportScreen/README.md

 # TeleportScreen

-🎮 **TeleportScreen** is a PocketMine-MP API 5 plugin that displays a custom screen (UI & animation) when a player teleports, respawns, or joins a server.
+🎮 **TeleportScreen** is a PocketMine-MP API 5 plugin that displays a custom screen when a player teleports, respawns, or joins a server.
 This plugin also supports sound effects and a **freeze** feature to keep the game running smoothly.

 <p align="center">
   <img src="https://github.com/VsrStudio/TeleportScreen/blob/main/63354992-59ab-4125-94e5-8a1ff684f4e6.gif" width="420"/>